ShaoZhi21/Minimart/README.md

     ```bash
     cd minimart
     npm start
-The frontend will now be available at http://localhost:3000, and the backend at http://localhost:3009.
+The frontend will now be available at http://localhost:3000, and the backend at http://localhost:3009.<br>

 ### API Endpoints
 **Auth Routes**
-POST /signup - Register a new user
+POST /signup - Register a new user<br>
-POST /login - Log in and receive a JWT token
+POST /login - Log in and receive a JWT token<br>

 **Product Routes**
-GET /products - Get all products with their categories
+GET /products - Get all products with their categories<br>
-POST /products - Add a new product (Admin)
+POST /products - Add a new product (Admin)<br>
-DELETE /products/:id - Delete a product (Admin)
+DELETE /products/:id - Delete a product (Admin)<br>
-PUT /products/:id - Update product quantity (Admin)
+PUT /products/:id - Update product quantity (Admin)<br>

 **Order Routes**
-POST /submit-order - Submit an order with the products from the cart
+POST /submit-order - Submit an order with the products from the cart<br>
-GET /order-history/:username/:name - View order history
+GET /order-history/:username/:name - View order history<br>

 **User Routes**
-GET /users - Fetch all users (Admin)
+GET /users - Fetch all users (Admin)<br>
-DELETE /users/:id - Delete a user (Admin)
+DELETE /users/:id - Delete a user (Admin)<br>

 **Usage**
-Register: Create a new account by providing your name, email, phone, username, password, and account type.
+Register: Create a new account by providing your name, email, phone, username, password, and account type.<br>
-Log in: Log in using your username and password.
+Log in: Log in using your username and password.<br>
-Browse Products: Search or browse products by category.
+Browse Products: Search or browse products by category.<br>
-Add to Cart: Add products to your shopping cart.
+Add to Cart: Add products to your shopping cart.<br>
-Checkout: Submit your order with the products in your cart.
+Checkout: Submit your order with the products in your cart.<br>

 **Created by**:
-Soong Shao Zhi
+Soong Shao Zhi<br>
-Lee Chong Rui
+Lee Chong Rui<br>
-William Chua
+William Chua<br>
-Fabian Lim
+Fabian Lim<br>